projectatomic/atomic-site/source/blog/2018-02-06-fedora-atomic-workstation.html.md

 automatically prepares updates in the background and "upgrading" simply involves rebooting your computer for minimal downtime.

-# How can I get started with Atomic WS?
+# How can I get started with Atomic Workstation?

 You can either
 [download the ISO](https://dl.fedoraproject.org/pub/fedora/linux/releases/27/WorkstationOstree/x86_64/iso/)